junqiangchen/GAN/README.md

 ## How to Use

-**1、i have implemented the GAN Model with tensorflow,you just download the project**
+**1、i have implemented the GAN Model with tensorflow,you just download the project.**

 **2、prepare data.download mnist data from http://yann.lecun.com/exdb/mnist/ ,faces data is very rich,you can download anything.